FThai Chicken Linguini (a Cheesecake Factory copycat recipe), with chicken breasts and pasta in a creamy Asian peanut sauce, is absolutely delicious!

 - Blanch the carrots in boiling water for approximately 3 minutes, pulling them out while they are still bright and crisp.

-- To serve: top pasta with additional cilantro and the chopped peanuts.
+Garnish dish with additional cilantro and chopped peanuts (if using).
 Serve and enjoy!